Chhat2206/Retro-Brick-Breaker/README.md

 - [x] Modified bonus icon behavior when the pause menu is open
 - [x] Custom colors when showcasing a power-up bonus for cuter ui
 - [x] Cool animation when player loses and gains a heart
+- [x] Set paddle to the middle in the new levels

 ### Pause and Sound Menu
 - [x] Both menus follow the screen when it's moved